collegiumv/cv_doc_new/docs/cvos/aux-services.md

 }

 ```

+Registering your device can be done through the [DeviceManager](../constellation/device-manager.md) or by contacting an Admin.
+This is required in order to use the WiFi.

 A limited set of Lounge services are available on the wired and
 wireless networks.
 At this time, it is possible to access Lounge web